 A faster approach would be to use a third-party security firm.
 We believe that a canine security service is the best choice, as dogs are generally treated with more gravity and respect than human guards; and this is actually a security service we provide.
-K9 Patrol have a good level of knowledge and understanding in eviction and trespass law, and can therefore carry out speedy evictions.
+K9 Patrol has a good level of knowledge and understanding in eviction and trespass law, and can, therefore, carry out speedy evictions.
 Our canine teams are deployed to secure the assets until the eviction has been executed, and our dogs are often used as static or roaming patrols, which consistently helps protect property and minimise disturbances.

 The services we provide cover the complete end-to-end process of eviction; from issuing an eviction notice (which we can do as soon as we’re appointed), to securing assets until the Gypsies and/or Travellers have left.

 If they are on public land, then the council must be informed, as they will have the power to intervene in this situation.
 For them to make progress with the eviction, however, they have to do the following first:

 - Prove that the Gypsies/Travellers are on land without consent

 - Make enquiries regarding the general health, welfare and children’s education